-has contact information.
 If you are asking for a fast appeal, make your appeal in writing or call us.
-Chapter 2 has contact information.
-You must make your appeal request within 60 calendar days from the date on the written notice we sent to tell you our answer on the coverage decision.
-If you miss this deadline and have a good reason for missing it, explain the reason your appeal is late when you make your appeal.
+Chapter 2 h contact information. ıas ■ You must make your appeal request within 60 calendar days from the date on the write notice we sent to tell you our answer on the coverage decision.
+If you miss this deadline have a good reason for missing it, explain the reason your appeal is late when you make appeal.
 We may give you more time to make your appeal.
-Examples of good cause may include a serious illness that prevented you from contacting us or if we provided you with incorrect or incomplete information about the deadline for requesting an appeal.
+Examples of good cause may include a serious illness that prevented you from contacting us or if we provided you with incorrect or incomplete information about the deadline for requesting an appeal. and your

-☐ You can ask for a copy of the information regarding your medical decision.
+□ You can ask for a copy of the information regarding your medical decision.
 You and your doctor may add more information to support your appeal.